Orange County

 Orange County historic neighborhood cover image

-Fig. 00 — Primary Residential Exposure
+Fig. 00 — Neighborhood Cover

 Los Rios doesn't behave like a historic district.
 There's no welcome arch, no admission fee, no docent.
 There's a compact street, three 1794 adobes still on their original foundations, and private households living next to a Mission that draws a steady visitor flow.
 The Rios family has occupied their adobe at 31781 Los Rios continuously since 1794.
 The math is unusual: California's oldest continuously occupied residential street is also one of Orange County's most compact historic districts.